Ne0n09/cloudflared-remotefalcon/docs/install/cloudflare.md

 2. Run the command below.
 The command will download the [setup_cloudflare](../about/scripts.md#setup_cloudflaresh) script, make it executable, and run it automatically.

       ```sh
+      sudo apt-get update && sudo apt-get install jq curl openssl; \
       curl -O https://raw.githubusercontent.com/Ne0n09/cloudflared-remotefalcon/main/setup_cloudflare.sh; \
       chmod +x setup_cloudflare.sh; \
       ./setup_cloudflare.sh
       ```
+3. After the script completes you may move onto GitHub [configuration](github.md) if you want to build Remote Falcon images through GitHub or you can skip to the [Remote Falcon installation](remotefalcon.md) if you want to build images locally.

 ## Manual Configuration